NOAA Releases 2021-2022 Winter Outlook

 CHICAGO (CBS) — The National Oceanic and Atmospheric Administration (NOAA) released their winter weather outlook on Thursday for the upcoming season.

-For the the Chicago area, the outlook does have some positive news – especially for areas still dealing with drought conditions.READ MORE: Kenosha County Sheriff's Deputy Shoots Chicago Homicide Suspect At Bristol Gas Station After Two-State Crime Spree; Suspect Shot Police K-9 During Confrontation
+For the the Chicago area, the outlook does have some positive news – especially for areas still dealing with drought conditions.READ MORE: 2's Got Your Ticket: 'What The Constitution Means To Me'

 (Credit: droughtmonitor.unl.edu